 A security association (SA) is defined as a collection of information that is required to maintain secure communications with a peer to counter replay attacks, spoofing, and packet corruption.

-lists the main parameters that define a security association.
+This table lists the main parameters that define a security association.

 Table 1 Security Association Main Parameters